FabInc/school-climate-survey/README.md

-# School Climate Intervention Survey
+# CRIBS Climate Intervention Survey

 A web application built with Svelte and Vite to guide users through decision trees related to school facility climate resilience, providing relevant recommendations based on their answers.